slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ## On finishing

 > *"Everything will be ok in the end.
 If it's not ok, it's not the end."
 -- Unknown*

 > *"If you’re going to try, go all the way.
 Otherwise, don’t even start."
 -- Charles Bukowski*

 Starting is fun but success belongs to finishers.
 Going halfway is a waste.

 When the end finally comes, it comes quickly.
 Nothing ends poetically.
 It ends and we turn it into poetry.
 All that blood was never once beautiful.
 It was just red.

 > *"Only put off until tomorrow what you are willing to die having left undone."
 -- Pablo Picasso*

 > *"Crush your enemy totally."
 -- Robert Greene (15th law of power)*

-> *"Ultimately the only peace and security you can hope for from your enemies is their disappearance.'*
+> *"Ultimately the only peace and security you can hope for from your enemies is their disappearance."*

-> *"You finished ahead of time, that means you forgot something.'*
+> *"You finished ahead of time, that means you forgot something."*

 > *"Difficulties increase the nearer we come to our aim."
 -- Goethe*

 > *"All endings are also beginnings.
 We just don’t know it at the time."
 -- Mitch Albom*

 > *"Bad things can happen fast, but almost all good things happen slowly."
 -- Kevin Kelly*